Human-Centered Healthcare Movement — Privacy Policy

 11. Non-Commercial Nature of the Movement

-13. Updates to This Policy
+12. Updates to This Policy

 This Privacy Policy may be updated periodically to reflect changes in law or practice.

 The effective date above indicates the most recent revision.
-Significant changes will be posted clearly on our website.
+Significant changes will be clearly posted on our website.

 Disclaimer & Consent Policy

-Effective Date: January 15, 2025
+Effective Date: January 27, 2026

-Jurisdiction: British Columbia (PIPA)
+Jurisdiction: British Columbia, Canada (PIPA)

 1. Purpose